 ‘Rules’ allows your user to explore projects and receive immediate feedback.

 💡 Pro Tip!
-Before you start using ‘Rules’, we recommend that you turn off the ‘Allow users to see pages AFTER the next completed page?’ option to allow the most flexibility.
+Before you start using ‘Rules’, we recommend you ensure that the option "Tick to allow progress past the last uncompleted page" in the Configuration settings is ticked to allow the most flexibility.